Posts by Todd Krohne

 On behalf of the National MS Society staff and the MS Challenge Walk Steering Committee, we truly appreciate your support.
 We are excited and will be ready to give you a great Challenge Walk experience come September.

-Todd is formerly the Director of Development for the Greater New England Chapter of the National Multiple Sclerosis Society.
+Todd, formerly the Director of Development for the Greater New England Chapter of the National Multiple Sclerosis Society, is now the the Regional Director of FAS Capital Giving at Harvard University.
 In addition to reading his blog posts, you can also find Todd on Twitter.

 Fundraising and team-spirit contests

-Written by Todd on June 19, 2010 at 11:35 am
+Written by on Jun 19, 2010

 Raising $1,500 is a challenge for all walkers.
 The NMSS's goal is to support and encourage your fundraising efforts every step of the way.
 With that in mind, we are offering two special fundraising incentives for walkers and teams at the Challenge Walk.